MKurzynka/proi/project_2/doc/README.md

 ## Project 2: Library

 ### class ItemInterface [#](https://github.com/MacSzu/proi/blob/master/project_2/include/ItemInterface.h)
 The [ItemInterface class](https://github.com/MacSzu/proi/blob/master/project_2/include/ItemInterface.h) is an abstract base class created in order to store multiple types of a  [template class Item](https://github.com/MacSzu/proi/blob/master/project_2/include/Item.h) in a single vector.
-Problem described in [StackOverflow thread ](https://stackoverflow.com/questions/16527673/c-one-stdvector-containing-template-class-of-multiple-types).
+Problem described in [StackOverflow thread](https://stackoverflow.com/questions/16527673/c-one-stdvector-containing-template-class-of-multiple-types).

 It implements all necessary  properties and methods a library item should have.
 However,  methods, which use a specific type in the template class, are declared as virtual one and equal 0.